 About Fees Study Entry Prospectse How to apply Faculty of Health Sciences MSc in Health Studies Postgraduate - Taught MSc Open for admission in 2018/19 Start in September, January, June Full time Part time MSc 18 months 3 years How to apply About the course Developed with our NHS and other healthcare partners, this MSc programme is designed to meet your professional development needs as a healthcare practitioner and has been revised and updated to reflect the very latest issues and requirements in health care.
 The extremely flexible nature of the programme at Hull enables you to fit in Masters level study with other work and life commitments.
 You can specialise within the sphere of your professional role, another selected area of specific practice, or both.
 The MSc in Health Studies can be studied over 18 months full-time, or three years part-time, with start dates available in January, June and September.
-Our teaching staff Dr Clare Whitfield Dr Janet Kelly Professor Peter Draper Barbara E Elliott Dr Angela Poat Dr Penny Grub Come to an open day Grab a prospectus Where you'll study Click to view directions on Google Maps Hull Campus Get in touch Course Tutor Professor Peter Draper Admissions +44 (0)1482 466850 International Enquiries Fees and funding Home/EU: £7,275 Home/EU (part-time): £810 (20 credits), £2,425 (60 credits), £3,640 (90 credits) Part-time fees are charged pro-rata to the full-time fee, according to the number of credits being studied.
+Our teaching staff Dr Clare Whitfield Dr Janet Kelly Professor Peter Draper Barbara E Elliott Dr Angela Poat Dr Penny Grubb Rhona Williams Come to an open day Grab a prospectus Where you'll study Click to view directions on Google Maps Hull Campus Get in touch Course Tutor Professor Peter Draper Admissions +44 (0)1482 466850 International Enquiries Fees and funding Home/EU: £7,275 Home/EU (part-time): £810 (20 credits), £2,425 (60 credits), £3,640 (90 credits) Part-time fees are charged pro-rata to the full-time fee, according to the number of credits being studied.
 A new system of postgraduate loans for Masters degrees in the UK are now available.
 They provide up to £10,609 for full-time and part-time taught and research Masters courses in all subject areas.
 For more information, visit our Postgraduate Loans page.
 International: £16,000 Graduate Studentship The University of Hull is pleased to offer graduates progressing from undergraduate to postgraduate taught study a studentship towards the cost of their tuition fees.
 Find out if you’re eligible by visiting the University of Hull Graduate Studentship page.
 International Scholarships and Bursaries For a list of all scholarships and bursaries for international students, please visit the International Scholarships and Bursaries page.
 We also offer an International Studentship Scheme Discount.
 UK and EU Scholarships and Bursaries The University offers a range of scholarships to help you with your studies.
 For more information, please visit the UK and EU Scholarships and Bursaries page.
 "The teaching staff have helped me bring together my skills and experiences and apply them to my studies and practice.
 Studying at Hull gave me the chance to shine.”
 Timothy Buescher, PhD Health Studies What you'll study The core modules within this programme are available through a blended approach of face-to-face sessions and online learning, or via a more online-focused delivery for students who need to fit their studies around work and life commitments.
 All students take three core modules: Driving Specialist Developments through Contract Learning offers students the opportunity to explore a work-related topic of their own choosing with the guidance of an academic supervisor.
 Research and Literature Review Methods gives an overview of contemporary approaches to research and literature review methods in health and provides an excellent preparation for the dissertation.
 The Dissertation is the final compulsory element for students taking the full MSc.
 Under the guidance of an academic supervisor, students complete an independent research project on a topic of their choice, to a publishable standard.
 Students also choose four additional optional discipline-specific modules - relevant to their career or study interests - at Masters level.
 Related courses PGCert Practice Teacher PGCert Educator in Practice Health, Nursing and Midwifery research degrees Postgraduate Diploma in Midwifery (Short Programme) MSc in Physician Associate Studies MSc in Healthcare Improvement Leadership MSc in Leadership in Health and Social Care PGCert/PGDip Cognitive Behavioural Therapy (Secondary Care) MSc in Advanced Practice Benefit from the amazing facilities of our new £28-million Health Campus with its mock operating theatre, hospital ward and intensive care unit.
 Find out more Developed with our NHS partners, our programmes are constantly updated to reflect the very latest in health care thinking.
 Our postgraduate taught options prepare professionals to deliver safe and compassionate care underpinned by the latest research and evidence.
 Expert staff work with NHS clinicians to deliver programmes from 'bite-size' taster sessions to PhDs in some of the UK’s finest facilities.
 Entry requirements You will have a minimum of a 2:2 Honours degree or equivalent in nursing, midwifery or another relevant discipline, plus appropriate experience in a professional environment.
 International students If you require a Tier 4 student visa to study or if your first language is not English you will be required to provide acceptable evidence of your English language proficiency level.
 This course requires academic IELTS 6.0 overall, with no less than 5.5 in each skill.
 For other English language proficiency qualifications acceptable by this University, please click here.
 If your English currently does not reach the University's required standard for this programme, you may be interested in one of our English language courses.
 Visit your country page to find out more about our entry requirements.
 Future prospects Most students on this programme are already employed in professional roles.
 They find that successfully completing the programme further develops knowledge and skills that are essential for success in professional practice.